 - Major League Soccer,

 - ...and every match featuring Scotland, Northern Ireland, Wales and the Republic of Ireland.

-Sky Sports vs BT Sports - who has the best pundits?
+BT Sport or Sky Sports - which has the best pundits?

 Football punditry is a divisive topic amongst fans.
 Everyone has their favourite commentator, as well as that one pundit who drives you mad.